unstephenk/platform-android/README.md

 `./release major milestone alpha`

-This should build the app, versioned it, create a tag and push it to the remote repo and publish to the Google Playstore's alpha track.
+This should build the app, version it, create a tag and push it to the remote repo and publish to the Google Playstore's alpha track.

 [1]: https://github.com/ushahidi/platform